Henry VII and Elizabeth of York

 She was born on 11th February 1465, daughter of Edward IV and Elizabeth Woodville.
 Her eldest son Arthur died soon after his marriage to Catherine of Aragon and their second son Henry later married her.
 Several children who did not survive infancy are buried in the Abbey – Elizabeth, who has a small monument in the chapel of St Edward (the inscription has gone), Edmund and Catherine.
 The other daughters were Margaret Tudor, who married (firstly) James IV, King of Scots and Mary, who married Louis XII of France as her first husband.
 She died in childbirth in the Tower of London on her birthday, 11th February 1503.

-She had a magnificent funeral, her body being brought through the City of London on a gorgeous hearse on which lay her funeral effigy in royal robes.
+She had a magnificent funeral, her body being brought through the City of London on a gorgeous hearse drawn by six horses, on which lay her funeral effigy in royal robes and a crimson satin dress.
+The body had been embalmed, wrapped in linen and encased in lead.
+This was placed in a coffin made of holly wood, laid on the hearse and covered with black velvet with a white cross.
 Eight ladies on white horses followed as part of the grand procession.
 She was temporarily buried in one of the side chapels until the main Lady chapel was sufficiently advanced for her grave to be made in it.

 Her tomb inscription reads:

 Here lies Queen Elizabeth, daughter of the former King Edward IV, sister of the formerly appointed King Edward V, once the wife of King Henry VII, and the renowned mother of Henry VIII.
 She met her day of death in the Tower of London on the 11th day of February in the year of Our Lord 1502, having fulfilled the age of 37 years